-- 1. Select the package source you want to build as a DMG from the Sources list in the sidebar. - 2.
-Click the Build as DMG button in the toolbar. - 3.
+- 1. Open Composer and authenticate locally. - 2.
+Select the package source you want to build as a DMG from the Sources list in the sidebar. - 3.
+In the toolbar, click Build as DMG \nearrow . - 4.
 Select a location to save the package and click Save.